openjustice-in/ecourts/README.md

 # ecourts-scraper

 This is a Python package to help scrape information from the ECourts Service.
+This is primarily meant for journalists, and data researchers who need bulk access to the ECourts website to get orders, judgements, or lists of cases that match their criteria.

 The final goal is to cover all services under the `ecourts.gov.in` domain, but it currently supports a few services covered at https://hcservices.ecourts.gov.in/ecourtindiaHC/.

 It covers all the High Courts and their various benches.

 Type of Query | Supported | Inputs
 --------------|-----------|-------